Paulobar1999/Spamazon/README.md

 # Installation
 **Requirements**
-To install and run Spamazon you'll first need to install **python3** 3.8.5 or above.
+To install Spamazon you'll first need to install **python3** 3.8.5 or above.
 Next, you'll need **BeautifulSoup4** along with **Mathplotlib**, both can be installed easily using pip.
-Finally and most importantly you'll need to install splash and docker we recommend veiwing [Their instalation notes](https://splash.readthedocs.io/en/stable/)
+Finally and most importantly you'll need to install [splash and docker](https://splash.readthedocs.io/en/stable/) we recommend viewing their installation notes as they lead you through installation and launching of splash.

+**Running**
+To run Spamazon simply make sure you have your splash server open on its default port (8050) and type in "python3 Spamazon.py" without the parentheses.
+You'll be prompted to paste in you Amazon URL, the program is designed to accept the landing page URL for nearly all product hosted on Amazon.
+Next, you'll be prompted to enter the number of reviews you wish to be collected for plotting, a **large number of reviews will correlate to a longer loading time**.
+Finally press y to start the program in full, with every page of reviews collected you'll be shown a glimpse of their content.